imiq-project/app-frontend/README.md

 **2. Answer a short survey.**
-You rate 11 travel needs (comfort, cost, time, safety, environment, ...), pick your top 3, say how often you use each transport mode, and how you feel about each mode (with emoji sliders).
+You rate 11 travel needs (comfort, cost, time, safety, environment, ...), pick your top 3, say how often you use each transport mode and how you feel about each mode (with emoji sliders).

 **3. The server builds your "cognitive passport".**